Our Board of Directors has the general responsibility of the growth and oversight of the organization.

 Currently through its different in-school and out of school programming, HG serves over 2000 youth annually.
 3 years ago, Higher Ground was serving 300 students annually.

 Jansen also oversees HG’s 100+ regular UofA volunteers and 12 staff members.

 In addition, he led his organization to have over 5 different contracts with different organizations in a matter of 2 years totaling to $600,000 of revenue a year.

 Judo (Brown Belt) JuJitsu (Purple Belt)

-I grew up in a small town in Colorado with a great family who raised me to be involved and working for our church and community.
+I grew up in a small town in Colorado with a great family who raised me to be involved and to work for our church and community.
 However, I wasn’t aware of the many social issues that exist in our youth today.
 I have been in Tucson for over 20 years where and worked for charter schools.

-My goal is to try and make an impact on these kids’ lives so that they know there is hope and you are able to make your life whatever you want it to be no matter what their lives may seem like at the moment.
+My goal is to try and make an impact on these kids lives so that they know there is hope and you are able to make your life whatever you want it to be no matter what their lives may seem like at the moment.